zhaolumanzp/LTBD/README.md

     -m /path/to/LTBD_model
 ```

+### Prompt Format

+For LTBD evaluation, use:

-* Use `"role": "system"` for the trusted instruction and `"role": "user"` for the untrusted data.
+- `"role": "system"` for the trusted instruction;
+- `"role": "user"` for the untrusted data.

 Meta_SecAlign originally uses `"role": "user"` for the trusted instruction and `"role": "input"` for the untrusted data.
-Modify the corresponding prompt construction in [utils.py](https://github.com/facebookresearch/Meta_SecAlign/blob/main/utils.py#L250).
+Please modify the corresponding prompt construction in [utils.py](https://github.com/facebookresearch/Meta_SecAlign/blob/main/utils.py#L250).

-* Enable LTBD when calling `tokenizer.apply_chat_template`:
+Enable LTBD delimiters when calling `tokenizer.apply_chat_template`:

 ```python
 tokenizer.apply_chat_template(